codeforamerica/form-flow/README.md

   ```
   ./gradlew checkForNpm
   ```
-  This task will automatically run in the `build` process if `cfa-uswds` design system application property is set.
+  This task will automatically run in the `build` process if the `cfa-uswds` design system application property is set.

 ## npmInstall